"I've always wanted to," I cried, never having heard of the place.

-"Listen, folks, he said pleadingly, "I only been the Black Lagoon," and away he scurried.
+"Listen, folks, he said pleadingly, "I only been to the Black Lagoon," and away he scurried.

 The Meurot Club was a large restaurant and catering hall around the corner from the St. George Theatre.
 It was used for all varieties of social and political events.
 There are listings for events at the club through the early 1950s; at some point, it was torn down and replaced by a parking lot.
 The St. George Theatre, established in 1929, has been restored and is used for concerts and events.

 You wouldn't, for instance, find James bond heading for a five-cent ferry to track down an international spy holed up in Sailor's Sung Harbor, even if all the clues pointed that way.

 Some did take a one-way ferry ride: "Carlos Tresca, the anarchist leader held by the police, managed to slip away on the ferry to vacation with his friends on South Beach while the Manhattan detectives thrashed through less obvious territory."
 And, much earlier, "Garibaldi took refuge on Staten Island in Rosebank in 1851.
 His neighbors knew him as an amiable candlemaker; his past and future plans as a revolutionary were of no interest to them, nor would they have understood the implications."
 (Setting an example, perhaps, for O'Donovan-Rossa, another revolutionary who chose Staten Island for his last years.)